EntropyString/JavaScript/README.md

   - You don't need random strings of length L.
     - String length is a by-product, not a goal.
-  - You need unique strings.
+  - You don't need truly unique strings.
     - Uniqueness is too onerous.
 You'll do fine with probabilistically unique strings.
   - Probabilistic uniqueness involves measured risk.
     - Risk is measured as *"1 in __n__ chance of generating a repeat"*